Frequently Asked Questions

 To assess English language skills, Duke accepts either TOEFL or IELTS scores but prefers to review the TOEFL.
 Waivers of the TOEFL or IELTS requirement are granted only for applicants for whom English is their first language or who have studied for three years or longer in a degree-granting program taught in English at a university in a country in which English is an official language.
 To request a waiver, please include with your application a statement describing why you believe you are eligible.
 Please note that applicants who receive a TOEFL or IELTS waiver will not receive extra time on Duke Law exams that allow extra time for eligible LLM students.

-Duke reviews all scores in all categories from all TOEFL or IELTS tests reported.
-It does not accept MyBest Score.
+No, we do not accept the MyBest Score nor the Essentials reports.
+We also do not accept the IELTS One Skill Retake scores.
+Duke reviews all scores in all categories from all TOEFLS or IELTS tests reported in the two-year period.
 Due to the impact of COVID-19 on TOEFL and IELTS testing, we will also accept official scores from the TOEFL Special Home Edition and ITP Plus test, as well as the IELTS Indicator test.

 How much does it cost to attend Duke Law School?